1. Help Center

 In-person signing

-Learn more about the possibility to let your signees sign Precisely Contracts directly on your device
+Learn more about allowing your signees to sign Precisely contracts directly on your device

-However, with Precisely, it's also possible to sign contracts directly in the platform - without emails being involved.
-This means that your signees are able to sign agreements directly on your device (e.g. tablet or an iPad), which makes the entire signing process faster and more efficient if the signing takes place in person: a perfect solution for any contract signing that would otherwise happen physically.
+However, it's also possible to sign contracts directly in the Precisely platform without emails being involved.
+This means that your signees are able to sign agreements directly on your device (e.g. an iPad or tablet), making the entire in-person signing process faster and more efficient.
+This method is a perfect solution for any contract signing that would otherwise be done physically.

 How does it work?

-To set this up, you need to have in-person signing enabled for your organization (Contact us).
+To set up the in-person signing method, you need to have in-person signing enabled for your organization.
+Contact us to enable this setting.

 By turning the toggle on, you will be able to choose between regular e-signing (via email link) and in-person signing for all documents generated from this template.